 Next Generation Jammer

-Next Generation Jammer (NGJ) is the next step in Airborne Electronic Attack (AEA) and is needed to meet current and emerging Electronic Warfare gaps, counter growing threat capabilities and capacity, and keep pace with the advanced and emerging numbers of threats and continuous expansion of the AEA mission area.
+Next Generation Jammer (NGJ) is the next step in Airborne Electronic Attack (AEA) and is needed to meet current and emerging electronic warfare threats, counter growing threat capabilities and capacity, and keep pace with the continuous expansion of the AEA mission area.
 NGJ is an evolutionary acquisition program providing capability in three increments: Mid-Band, Low Band, and High Band frequencies.
 Using the latest digital software and Active Electronically Scanned Array technologies, NGJ provides enhanced AEA capabilities to disrupt, deny, and degrade enemy air defense and ground communication systems.
 It brings increased power and jamming capability at longer ranges.
 Additionally, the system allows for rapid hardware and software updates to counter improving and evolving threat capabilities.
 NGJ will augment, and ultimately replace, the legacy ALQ-99 Tactical Jamming System that is currently used on the EA-18G Growler aircraft.